magento/devdocs/guides/v2.1/ui-components/ui_dynamic_rows.md

 </table>

-You can configure the grid to render a text instead of the certain field.
+You can configure the grid to render text instead of the certain field.
 To do this, add the following in the field configuration:

 {%highlight xml%}
 ...